Pest Problems

 The house mouse, unlike the field mouse, can infest your property any day of the year.
 No matter if it is your living space or commercial storage.
 This particular species of mice have always lived next to human activity.
 House mice originate from Asia and slowly spread out continent by continent thanks to established trade routes.
 They are well used to humans and are far more prone to fall for traps than field mice.

 House mice are almost the same size as field mice.
-From seven to nine centimetres long bodies, plus the same length tail.
+From 7 to 9 cm long bodies, plus the same length tail.
 The colour of house mice is what sets them most apart from field mice.
 The entire bodies of house mice are grey or light brown.
 Their ears and eyes are big for their heads.
-The feet of house mice are small and they can’t jump as far, nor high as wood mice.
+The feet of house mice are small and they can’t jump as far, or high as wood mice.

 Well actually, statistics-wise they should be more dangerous than field mice because they invade our personal space more often.
 They also transmit bacteria and diseases and their nests could be quite gruesome and filled with germs.
 The excrement they leave behind should not be touched with naked hands and even the dust from their nests could be dangerous.

-See how our pest control specialists can help you.
+Let a certified pest control specialists help you.

 Was your property infested with field mice?
 What other species do you want to learn to differentiate?
 Please, share in the comment section below.